 - (i) Make recommendations and suggestions to the Board of Directors to improve the Company's profitability that of the Group's business. - (ii) Monitor and ensure proper management of investments in the real economy or private equity. - (iii) Reflect, analyse, evaluate, work on and, where appropriate, prepare proposals for the Board of Directors on equity matters, including, by way of example and without limitation, the following: - a.
 Relevant corporate operations; - b.
 Dividends and distribution of profits; - c.
-Liquidity mechanisms for shareholders; and d.
-The exercise of the right to preemptive acquisition and other matters relating to the purchase and sale of shares of Mora Banc Grup, S.A.
+Liquidity mechanisms for shareholders;

+d.
+The exercise of the right of pre-emption and other matters relating to the purchase and sale of the shares of Mora Banc Grup, SA.